fin3ss3g0d/evilgophish/README.md

 1. Select `true` for `feed bool` when running `setup.sh`

+2. `cd` into the `evilfeed` directory and start the app with `./evilfeed`

-2. When starting `evilginx2`, supply the `-feed` flag to enable the feed.
+3. When starting `evilginx2`, supply the `-feed` flag to enable the feed.
 For example:

 `./evilginx2 -feed -g /opt/evilgophish/gophish/gophish.db`

-3. `cd` into the `evilfeed` directory and start the app with `./evilfeed`

-3. You can begin viewing the live feed at: `http://localhost:1337/`.
+4. You can begin viewing the live feed at: `http://localhost:1337/`.
 The feed dashboard will look like below:

 ![live-feed](images/live-feed.png)